Treedy2020/TransNet/README.md

 ## Overview

-This is the PyTorch implementation of paper "TransNet: Full Attention Network for CSI Feedback in FDD Massive MIMO System".
+This is the PyTorch implementation of paper "TransNet: Full Attention Network for CSI Feedback in FDD Massive MIMO System"(https://ieeexplore.ieee.org/document/9705497/keywords#keywords)
+You can cite our  paper by
+'''
+@ARTICLE{9705497,
+  author={Cui, Yaodong and Guo, Aihuang and Song, Chunlin}, journal={IEEE Wireless Communications Letters}, title={TransNet: Full Attention Network for CSI Feedback in FDD Massive MIMO System}, year={2022}, volume={}, number={}, pages={1-1}, doi={10.1109/LWC.2022.3149416}
+'''
 ## Requirements

 To use this project, you need to ensure the following requirements are installed.